D-STAR: Proprietary codec

-Like other commercial digital modes (P25, TETRA, DMR, dPMR, NXDN, System Fusion), D-STAR uses a closed-source proprietary voice codec (AMBE) that's patented by Digital Voice Systems, Inc. (DVSI) because it was the highest quality and only codec available in silicon when the system was released.
+Like other commercial digital modes (P25, TETRA, DMR, dPMR, NXDN, System Fusion), D-STAR uses a closed-source proprietary voice codec (AMBE) patented by Digital Voice Systems, Inc. (DVSI) because it was the highest quality and only codec available in silicon when the system was released.
 Amateur radio operators do not have access to the specification of this codec or the rights to implement it on their own without buying a licensed product.
 Amateurs have a long tradition of building, improving upon and experimenting with their own radio designs.
 The modern digital age equivalent of this would be designing and/or implementing codecs in software.
 Critics say the proprietary nature of AMBE and its availability only in hardware form (as ICs) discourages innovation.
 Even critics praise the openness of the rest of the D-STAR standard which can be implemented freely.
 As of 2017 the patents have expired, as announced by Bruce Perens, K6BP at the 2017 ARRL/TAPR DCC in his State of Digital Voice talk.

 Trademarked name

-Despite many protestations from the Pro-D-STAR lobby that the standard was developed by the JARL and D-STAR is not only an Icom system, the mark 'D-STAR' is itself a registered trademark of Icom.
-According to the United States Patent and Trademark Office, a trademark is defined as "a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others."
-Icom does hold a trademark for its stylized D-STAR logo.
+The term 'D-STAR' is itself a registered trademark of Icom.
+Icom also holds a trademark for its stylized D-STAR logo.
 There is no indication Icom is charging other vendors to use any of the D-STAR branding.

 Usable range compared to FM

 D-STAR, like any digital voice mode has comparable usable range to FM, but it degrades differently.
-While the quality of FM progressively degrades the further a user moves away from the source, digital voice maintains a constant voice quality up to a point, then essentially "falls off a cliff".
+While the quality of FM progressively degrades the farther a user moves away from the source, digital voice maintains a constant voice quality up to a point, then essentially "falls off a cliff".
 This behavior is inherent in any digital data system, and it demonstrates the threshold at which the signal is no longer correctable, and when data loss is too great, audio artifacts can appear in the recovered audio.